mehackit/sonic-pi-workshop/_exercises/02-make-a-song/01-make-a-song.md

 ## Tweak the sounds

-If you want to eplore more with Sonic Pi you can continue to tweak the sounds.
+If you want to explore more with Sonic Pi you can continue to tweak the sounds.
 In the second chapter you'll learn how to use effects and tweak options to create a richer soundscape.

 ## Last chapter